VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/digitallogic.md

 There's a ton of simulators out there for making simple circuits educationally, but most sorta suck, so I'm going to delve right into something fun: Minecraft

 > If you don't own Minecraft and can't afford it, [MineTest](https://www.minetest.net) with [mesecons](https://content.minetest.net/packages/Jeija/mesecons/) is an option.
-It's... not great. (sorry MineTest team, I still love what you're doing <3 ) But it is Open Source.
+It's… not great. (sorry MineTest team, I still love what you're doing <3 ) But it is Open Source.
 If you're using Arch Linux (and updates haven't broken things since writing) you should be able to install `MineTest` from the community repo and `mesecons-git` from the AUR.

 [Minetest Circuit Challenge](https://www.youtube.com/watch?v=nI8Q1bqT8QU&ab_channel=LiveOverflow)